 Add a little flair to your sink area by installing a stainless steel bar to hang a couple of decorative plants along with your dish cleaning supplies.

 Short on cabinets and dislike exposing your dishware?
 Install a couple of modern floating cabinets in your dining room and then surround them with floating shelves to make a cabinet into a functional piece of art.
+You can also do this in your laundry room to hide the unattractive look of detergents and cleaning supplies.

-Like in the bathroom, use portable storage shelves to add potential storage in kitchen cabinets that lack shelves.
+Like in the bathroom, use portable storage shelves to add potential storage in kitchen cabinets that lack open shelves.

 Use Up Corner Space with Lazy Susans